The World, the Flesh and the Devil (1914 film)

-It premièred at the Holborn Empire, High Holborn, London, on 9 April 1914 as part of a Kinemacolor season.
-It was one of the first full-colour feature films, preceded by With Our King and Queen Through India released in February 1912, and The Miracle in December 1912.

 Plot

 A very miserable woman hatches a plot to switch the babies of a poor family and a rich family.
 But the nurse hired to pull off this transfer refuses to go through with it, leaving each baby with its proper family.
 When the babies are grown, the man from the poor family (who has been led to believe that he did come from the rich family) goes to the house of the other and throws him out.
 The remainder of the film deals with the frustrations of mistaken identity.